-African Development Bank And Partners Drive Data Transformation In Africa With Statistical Data And Metadata Exchange (SDMX) And Open Data Platform 2.0 Training
+African Development Bank and partners drive data transformation in Africa with Statistical Data and Metadata Exchange (SDMX) and Open Data Platform 2.0 training

-The Statistics Department of the African Development Bank (AfDB) ( ), in collaboration with the African Union Institute of Statistics (STATAFRIC), the Africa Centre for Statistics of the United Nations Economic Commission for Africa (UNECA), and other international partners held a week-long Regional Workshop on Statistical Data and Metadata exchange (SDMX) and the Bank's Open Data Platform 2.0 (ODP 2.0).
+(MENAFN- News.Africa-Wire) ADDIS ABABA, Ethiopia, August 14, 2025/ -- The Statistics Department of the African Development Bank (AfDB) (), in collaboration with the African Union Institute of Statistics (STATAFRIC), the Africa Centre for Statistics of the United Nations Economic Commission for Africa (UNECA), and other international partners held a week-long Regional Workshop on Statistical Data and Metadata exchange (SDMX) and the Bank’s Open Data Platform 2.0 (ODP 2.0 .

 The workshop, held in Addis Ababa from 21 to 25 July 2025, brought together more than 40 participants from 16 countries, alongside delegates from the International Monetary Fund, World Bank, Food and Agriculture Organization, Paris21, and four regional institutions.
 Participants engaged in hands-on training on leveraging SDMX to enhance data management and dissemination in support of evidence-based policymaking.